anto2892004/anto2892004/README.md

 ## 🧠 About Me

 🎓 B.E.
 CSE | KPR Institute of Engineering and Technology (2026)
-🔬 Passionate about Machine Learning, Generative AI, Computer Vision, and Edge AI.
+🔬 Passionate about Machine Learning, Deep Learning, Generative AI, and LLMs.
-🧪 Building real-world projects using LLMs, Diffusion Models, and IoT Systems.
+🧪 Building real-world projects using Transformers, Diffusion Models, and Edge AI systems.
-📌 Currently exploring LangChain, OpenVINO, and LLM evaluation pipelines.
+📌 Exploring OpenVINO, LangChain, and biomedical LLM evaluation.

 ---